sevenseasofbri/tp/docs/DeveloperGuide.md

 values of the inputs of that one logic gate.
 5. The `Gate` object will then call the `calcBoolean(input1,input2)` on itself to obtain the Boolean output of that logic gate.
 This value obtained - `booleanValue` - is then passed back into the `BooleanTemplate` object.
 The Boolean values of all the logic gates will be calculated to obtain the effective logic gate output.

+The aforementioned sequence of events can be represented in the following sequence diagram:
 ![InsertSequeunceDiagram](diagrams/CalcBooleanCommand.png)